 Research has shown that there are very likely biological reasons for depression and anxiety after a stroke; it is not solely an adjustment reaction.
 If you or someone you know is suffering from post-stroke depression or anxiety, ask your provider about treatment options.
 Understand that it is not your fault and with help you can feel better.
 Treating post-stroke depression or anxiety is very important.
 Treatment can help improve mood, quality of life, overall health, adherence to prophylactic behaviors, and limit the degree of disability.

-(Lea Berentson, PsyD, is a licensed psychologist at CHI St. Alexius Health Archway Mental Health Services.
-She provides mental health services to youth and adults struggling with a variety of mental health disorders including depression, anxiety, trauma, anger management, grief, self-harming behaviors, and personality disorders.)
+(CHI St. Alexius Health Archway Mental Health Services provides mental health services to youth and adults struggling with a variety of mental health disorders including depression, anxiety, trauma, anger management, grief, self-harming behaviors, and personality disorders.)